operator-framework/rukpak/CONTRIBUTING.md

 new or updated features.

-The RukPak documentation is primarily housed at the root-level README, and there is also provisioner-specific documentation located in the [provisioner repository](./internal/provisioner/README.md).
+The RukPak documentation is primarily housed at the root-level README, and there is also provisioner-specific documentation located in the [provisioners directory](./docs/provisioners/overview.md).